calvinbaart/gameboy/README.md

 ## Status:
 - All opcodes are implemented and deemed correct by Blargg tests
+- We also pass the instr_timing and mem_timing / mem_timing_2 tests from Blargg
-- Gameboy and GBC rendering are fully implemented
+- Gameboy and GBC rendering is fully implemented
 - MBC1 and MBC5 are fully implemented
 - MBC3 is partially implemented
-- Audio is unimplemented
+- Audio is unimplemented (we pass the first test for the register setup of Blargg)

 ## Screenshots: